gsbullmer/conference-central/README.md

 #### Solve the following query related problem

 Let's say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

+This can be done with multiple inequality filters.
+Unfortunately, AppEngine Datastore has a limitation where inequality filters cannot be specified for more than one property.
+Therefore you must specify each inequality filter as a separate query and create a new list that appear in both query results.
+See `filterPlayground` for an example.

 ### Task 4: Add a Task